mali1sav/GWDK/README.md

 Previous methodologies are often too complex for the speed required by modern development.
 The LADK is built for entrepreneurial effectiveness.
 The workflow is a continuous loop between two roles:

 1.  **The Human (The Strategist):** You set the vision, make the key product decisions, and act as the final arbiter of quality.
 You are the CEO and the Product Owner.
-2.  **The AI (The Full-Stack Partner):** The agent (e.g., Windsurf) acts as your complete engineering team.
+2.  **The AI (The Full-Stack Partner):** The agent (e.g., Windsurf or Cursor) acts as your complete engineering team.
 Guided by the LADK protocols, it serves as an architect, a full-stack developer, a QA analyst, and a DevOps engineer.

 This repository contains the master prompts for this entire, repeatable lifecycle.